kennydiff/k_workflow/README.md

 # kenny_alfred_workflow

-🌈These three are the alfred_workflows that I frequently use and have modified.
+🌈These are the alfred_workflows that I frequently use and have modified.
 They can help me, and perhaps they can help others as well, Hope you will like it ~~~ 🍺🌸🦀